 How to Encrypt an Email the Hard Way: S/MIME

-S/MIME is another popular way to encrypt email, and unlike PGP, S/MIME uses digital certificates, so you don’t have to manage your own keys.
-However, you have to pay for your certificates, and the yearly fees can rack up quickly if you’re deploying it as an enterprise solution for many employees.
-Here’s how to encrypt an email using S/MIME:
+S/MIME email encryption is another popular way to encrypt email, and unlike PGP, S/MIME uses digital certificates, so you don’t have to manage your own keys.
+However, you have to pay for your certificates, which becomes cumbersome — especially if you are managing cybersecurity for a large organization with high turnover or change in users and recipients.

-2. Purchase and install your certificate.
+2. Purchase and configure your certificates within your email client.

-4. Ask the person to whom you intend to send an encrypted email to send you a digitally signed email, so that you can obtain their certificate.
+3. Ask the person to whom you intend to send an encrypted email to send you a digitally signed email, so that you can obtain their certificate.

-6. Select the “Encrypt” option from within your desktop email client, then send your encrypted email message.
+5. Select the “Encrypt” option from within your desktop email client, then send your encrypted email message.

-How to Encrypt an Email the Easy Way — With Virtru
+How to Encrypt an Email the Easy Way: With Virtru

 Here’s a thorough step-by-step guide to setting up Virtru email encryption, from soup to nuts:

-1. Go to Virtru.com
+1. Go to Virtru.com.

 4. Click “Compose Email.”